 It’s no secret that our son is a strong-willed child and frequent power struggles are the common theme of our days.
-As much as I would like to say that by now I know all the tips and tricks there are to handling a spirited child, I simply cannot.
+As much as I would like to say that by now I know all the tips and tricks there are for handling a spirited child, I simply cannot.
 There are still many things I learn on a daily basis; that too, more often than not, only after I had lost my temper for the umpteenth time.
 But in the process, I have discovered this one simple trick which almost always helps calm my soon-to-be 5-year-old down (and me too in the process!).

 I would love to take all the credit for stumbling upon this simple trick 😉 but actually, it was my husband who helped me see it.